daksh-ugi/PixelTruth/README.md

 Pycharm

 ## Thanks for Watching
-Thank you for checking out my TrueSight-Forensics project!
+Thank you for checking out my PixelTruth project!
 If you found this project useful or interesting, please consider giving it a star🌟 on GitHub.
 Your support is greatly appreciated!
 ---
 *Built for media integrity*